News & Articles

 The new kids of the Flat Earth Economic Society would cut spending at the same time they are cutting revenues by reducing taxes on businesses and the wealthy, a surefire method to cripple all the things we share in this state and nation.

-Once again I thought about William F. Buckley, the old conservative thinker with the rolling wide eyes and dry wit.
-I imagined the fun he’d have if he were still alive, hosting his weekly show on PBS with this latest bunch of Republicans roaming the landscape.
+Not sure why but I thought about William F. Buckley, the old conservative thinker with the rolling wide eyes and dry wit.
+I imagined the fun he’d have if he were still alive, hosting his weekly show on PBS with this latest bunch of Republicans and Trumpsters roaming the landscape.
 Even though I didn’t agree with the guy much he made reason, with a capitol R, as much a part of the show as his guests.
-I could imagine the fun he’d have skewering the thoughtless gestures of a Paul Ryan or a Ted Cruz or a Marco Rubio.
-He’d have a field day with The Trump.
+I could imagine the fun he’d have skewering the thoughtless gestures of a Donald Rumpt, a Paul Ryan or a Scott Walker.

 William F. Buckley, where are you when we need you, a conservative who beckons reason?